 These photos are from my favourite show so far, we played a night at a community hall in Bremen, which had a big theatre-style stage, and an appreciative and attentive audience – an acoustic act’s dream.
 Lots of people came up to us afterwards to say hello, and some have turned up at gigs since, so I’m already starting to see plenty of familiar faces in the audience.
 Thanks to Joanna Chlebowska-Krause for taking these photos.

 This brings me to our show in Hamburg.
 The gig was great fun, and the city was beautiful.
 We visited the Reeperbahn and the Keiser Keller where The Beatles played – which was super cool.
 The drive home was nicht so gut.
 A half-asleep German cab driver tried to overtake me, but misjudged the distance and ended up clipping the front of our rental car and scraping it.
-Luckily, I’d got the extra insurance.
+Luckily, I’d got the extra One Sure Insurance.
 Captain Sensible wins again.

 As well as the tour, this week our Indiegogo campaign for recording our new album reached £2,000!
 Thanks a million to all of you who’ve supported us – it’s lovely to see messages from home while we’re away.
 I’ve been sending out postcards from Germany to those who’ve supported, and you can sign up for them here: igg.me/at/joeinnes.